-Bottom line: If you find yourself stressed AF at times throughout your planning process, it’s totally OK—and so, so normal.
+Bottom line: if you find yourself totally stressed at times throughout your planning process, it’s totally okay—and so, so normal.
 But if you feel like you’re starting to drown in the unchartered waters that have become your wedding plans, you might want to take a breather, or, better yet, a vacation.
-Here are some major signs that you’re wedding is causing you unnecessary stress—and what to do to find your calm.
+Here are some major signs that your wedding is causing you unnecessary stress—and what to do to find your calm.

-We forget that stress cause actual physical reactions such as headaches, stomach aches, muscle pain or tension, low energy, reduced sex drive, grinding teeth, insomnia, chest pain and nervousness.
-“Don’t forget that stress reduces your ability to fight off things like colds and the flu as well,” warns Maggie Hoop, LPCA, NCC, therapist who specializes in relationships.
+We forget that stress causes actual physical reactions such as headaches, stomach aches, muscle pain or tension, low energy, reduced sex drive, grinding teeth, insomnia, chest pain, and nervousness.
+“Don’t forget that stress reduces your ability to fight off things like colds and the flu as well,” warns therapist Maggie Hoop, LPCA, NCC, who specializes in relationships.
 “Pay attention to what your body is telling you—if it’s trying to tell you to calm down and chill out, maybe you should listen to it before it does it for you.”

 If you decided to elope in the first place, good for you!
 But if you’re in the midst of planning your wedding ceremony and reception and are considering throwing the whole thing off and going to city hall to save your sanity, it’s time to chill out.
 “See the smiles on the faces of your guests, the intimate moments shared with your fiancé throughout the day, the love felt from your bridal party and your first dance before a room of your biggest cheerleaders,” says Sachs.
 “Before giving into the idea of eloping, channel your original idea and get excited!”